justinmccoy/get-started-node/README.md

   bluemix login
   ```

-From within the *nodejs-helloworld* directory push your app to Bluemix
+From within the *get-started-node* directory push your app to Bluemix
   ```
-  cf push
+  bluemix app push
   ```

 This can take a minute.
 If there is an error in the deployment process you can use the command `cf logs <Your-App-Name> --recent` to troubleshoot.